Counting Tags with CouchDB and Map-Reduce

-My previous post on CouchDB covered adding a simple view, but what if we've got a problem that can't be solved simply by mapping the existing documents to new documents?
-What if we want to get a list of each tag used in articles along with a count of how many articles use that tag?
-Sure, we could emit doc.tags then munge the resulting arrays in the client language, but wouldn't it be great if CouchDB would do that for us?
+My previous post covered adding a simple view to CouchDB, but what happens when a plain map isn't enough?
+Say we want a list of every tag used across all articles, along with a count of how many articles use each one.
+Sure, we could emit doc.tags and crunch the arrays on the client side, but wouldn't it be nicer if CouchDB did the heavy lifting for us?

 {